We recently moved house. The house we had been renting for 13 years was sold and there was no other option.

 You know what you gotta do: put pen to paper and tell the ones you love why you love them.
 There is something amazing about ink and paper.
-Texts and emails can be accidently deleted or lose meaning in their transfer.
+Texts and emails can be accidentally deleted or lose meaning in their transfer.
 Love letters have a funny way of surviving all sorts of trauma, including the many ‘moves’ of life.

-Yours for more love letters
+Yours for more love letters,

 PS.
 If you want to up-skill yourself as a father I would strongly encourage you to consider attending a Good to Great Fathering Course.
 Dads4Kids has over a dozen ten week, Good to Great Fathering courses starting all over Australia in the next six weeks.